-Designing an effective menu shouldn’t be a random guess-and-check process.
-It requires knowledge about customer psychology and, most importantly, analysis into your restaurant’s food costs, menu item prices, and contribution margins.
+Designing an effective menu is far from a random guess-and-check process.
+It requires knowledge about your customers and an in-depth analysis into your restaurant’s food costs, menu item prices, and contribution margins.
 With a granular view of your menu items’ profitability and popularity, you can identify which items contribute more profit and which items are holding your restaurant back.

-This analysis is called menu engineering.
-Menu engineering is an empirical way to evaluate current and future restaurant menu pricing, and use real restaurant data to influence design and content decisions.
+The best way to design an effective menu is through menu engineering.
+Menu engineering is an empirical way to evaluate current and future restaurant menu pricing, using your restaurant data to influence design and content decisions.

-Many restaurant owners do not know how to calculate food cost for each menu item.
-However, completing a food cost analysis is so important if you want to make sure you’re not losing money every time you do inventory.
-If you don’t have a POS that calculates food cost and profit for specific menu items within the system, you can perform a menu audit by following these directions:
+Calculating food cost for each menu item might not be as fun as writing the food descriptions, but completing a food cost analysis is necessary to make sure you’re not losing money every time you do inventory.
+If you don’t have a POS that calculates food cost and profit for specific menu items within the system, you can perform a menu audit yourself by following these instructions:

 List all ingredients involved in a specific dish.
-Don’t forget cooking oil, seasonings, and garnishes.
+Don’t forget the cooking oil, seasonings, and garnishes.

 Compile delivery fees, interest, return charges, or other expenses related to purchasing foods and inventory.
 Do NOT include labor costs.

-Add cost of ingredients and costs of purchasing together: this is your food cost for a specific menu item.
+Add the cost of ingredients and the costs of purchasing together.this is the food cost for a specific menu item.